 If you received accommodations in high school, be aware that the process works differently in college.
 Because you are an adult, you must request accommodations in order to receive them.
 No one else (parents, providers, etc.) may make the request for you.
 Academic accommodations are arranged on a course-by-course basis, and they must be arranged in advance in order to be provided.
 For more information on the differences between high school and college accommodations for students with disabilities, see HS-College Differences (PDF).

 Because you must arrange accommodations in advance, you should establish eligibility early, even if you are unsure whether you will need accommodations for your courses.
 You should also review each syllabus at the start of the term to decide whether to request accommodations for that course.
 Once an assignment or exam is complete, you may not request an accommodation to be retroactive, even if your academic performance was affected by disability.

 Who is eligible

-Students who do not yet have appropriate documentation are encouraged to meet with the Accessibility Services Coordinator to arrange temporary accommodations for one term while the documentation is being secured.
+Students who do not yet have appropriate documentation are encouraged to meet with the Accessibility Services Specialist to determine if temporary accommodations might be appropriate while the documentation is being secured.

 Lawrence can also help identify local providers for testing for learning disabilities or ADHD; contact the Accessibility Services Specialist for more information.